pradnyas5/pradnyas5.github.io/_pages/about.md

 ---

 Hi there!
-I am a Master's student at the <a href="https://www.wpi.edu/academics/departments/robotics-engineering">Robotics Engineering Department</a>, <a href="https://wpi.edu">Worcester Polytechnic Institute.
+I am a Master's student at the <a href="https://www.wpi.edu/academics/departments/robotics-engineering"> Robotics Engineering Department</a>, <a href="https://wpi.edu">Worcester Polytechnic Institute.
 (WPI)</a>
 I am passionate about developing software solutions that empower robots to sense, perceive, and navigate their environments.
 Before discovering my interest in the software side of robotics, I gained valuable hands-on experience working with robot hardware during my undergrad, which has shaped me into a well-rounded Robotics Engineer.
-Iâ€™m particularly focused on leveraging visual cues for robot perception and navigation and I'm seeking opportunities that emphasizeon these areas.
+I’m particularly focused on leveraging visual cues for robot perception and navigation and I'm seeking opportunities that emphasizeon these areas.
-Iâ€™d love to connect with fellow robotics enthusiasts for advice, discussions, or anything robotics!
+I’d love to connect with fellow robotics enthusiasts for advice, discussions, or anything robotics!